RetroCharting

 Buying Guide & Authenticity

-Is Connect Four Rare?
+Is Connect Four a rare game?

-Description
+Description Connect Four

 With Connect Four, Milton Bradley transferred their popular tabletop strategy game to their handheld game system.
 Like the tabletop game, this features a two-player mode, but unlike the tabletop game, there is a one-player mode for players to play against the computer.
 When playing against the computer, there are two difficulty settings which may be selected with the Skill button.
 The game plays as expected, with "pieces" dropped into a 6x7 grid with the with the goal of obtaining four in a row vertically, diagonally, or horizontally.
 Players use the Control Knob to move the pieces left and right and press the Drop button to drop a piece into place, mimicking the physical way the tabletop game is played (sans the Control Knob of course).